tohumcuugur/tohumcuugur/README.md

 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate with front end developers
-- 🥅 2022 Goals: Learn more about react js node js and mango db
+- 🥅 2022 Goals: Learn more about typescript react js and next js

 ### Languages and Tools: